 If your cooperative’s home jurisdiction is British Columbia, Saskatchewan or Manitoba and you want to conduct business in Alberta, there are streamlined processes under the New West Partnership Trade Agreement.
+There is no cost to register or update your BC, Manitoba, or Saskatchewan cooperative in Alberta.
 Contact your home jurisdiction registry office for information and forms.

 How to apply